nilimamodi-dev/edumate-integration/setParents.md

 	`surname [string]` - Surname.

 	`p1_surname [string]` - Parent 1 Surname.
 Must not be empty string when any of the other 'p1_' prefixed items are supplied.
-If empty string is provided, the data person will be removed from the parent in TASS.
+If empty string is provided, the person will be removed from the parent in TASS.

 	`p1_first_name [string]` - Parent 1 First Name.
 Must not be empty string when any of the other 'p1_' prefixed items are supplied.
-If empty string is provided, the data person will be removed from the parent in TASS.
+If empty string is provided, the person will be removed from the parent in TASS.

 	`p1_preferred_name [string]` - Parent 1 Preferred Name.
 Must not be empty string when any of the other 'p1_' prefixed items are supplied.
-If empty string is provided, the data person will be removed from the parent in TASS.
+If empty string is provided, the person will be removed from the parent in TASS.

 	`p1_gender [string]` - Parent 1 Gender.
 Must not be empty string when any of the 'p1_' prefixed items are supplied.
 Must be a valid Gender description within TASS.web.
-If empty string is provided, the data person will be removed from the parent in TASS.
+If empty string is provided, the person will be removed from the parent in TASS.

 	`p1_occupation [string]` - Parent 1 Occupation.
 Must be a valid Occupation description within TASS.web.
-If empty string is provided, the data person will be removed from the parent in TASS.
+If empty string is provided, the person will be removed from the parent in TASS.

 	`p1_title [string]` - Parent 1 Title.
 Must be a valid Salutation within TASS.web.
-If empty string is provided, the data person will be removed from the parent in TASS.
+If empty string is provided, the person will be removed from the parent in TASS.

 	`p1_initials [string]` - Parent 1 Initials.
-If empty string is provided, the data person will be removed from the parent in TASS.
+If empty string is provided, the person will be removed from the parent in TASS.

 	`p1_other_name [string]` - Parent 1 Other Name.
-If empty string is provided, the data person will be removed from the parent in TASS.
+If empty string is provided, the person will be removed from the parent in TASS.

 	`p1_suffix [string]` - Parent 1 Suffix.
-If empty string is provided, the data person will be removed from the parent in TASS.
+If empty string is provided, the person will be removed from the parent in TASS.

 	`p2_surname [string]` - Parent 2 Surname.
 Must not be empty string when any of the 'p2_' prefixed items are supplied.
-If empty string is provided, the data person will be removed from the parent in TASS.
+If empty string is provided, the person will be removed from the parent in TASS.

 	`p2_first_name [string]` - Parent 2 First Name.
 Must not be empty string when any of the 'p2_' prefixed items are supplied.
-If empty string is provided, the data person will be removed from the parent in TASS.
+If empty string is provided, the person will be removed from the parent in TASS.

 	`p2_preferred_name [string]` - Parent 2 Preferred Name.
 Must not be empty string when any of the 'p2_' prefixed items are supplied.
-If empty string is provided, the data person will be removed from the parent in TASS.
+If empty string is provided, the person will be removed from the parent in TASS.

 	`p2_gender [string]` - Parent 2 Gender.
 Must not be empty string when any of the 'p2_' prefixed items are supplied.
 Must be a valid Gender description within TASS.web.
-If empty string is provided, the data person will be removed from the parent in TASS.
+If empty string is provided, the person will be removed from the parent in TASS.

 	`p2_occupation [string]` - Parent 2 Occupation.
 Must be a valid Occupation description within TASS.web.
-If empty string is provided, the data person will be removed from the parent in TASS.
+If empty string is provided, the person will be removed from the parent in TASS.

 	`p2_title [string]` - Parent 2 Title.
 Must be a valid Salutation within TASS.web.
-If empty string is provided, the data person will be removed from the parent in TASS.
+If empty string is provided, the person will be removed from the parent in TASS.

 	`p2_initials [string]` - Parent 2 Initials.
-If empty string is provided, the data person will be removed from the parent in TASS.
+If empty string is provided, the person will be removed from the parent in TASS.

 	`p2_other_name [string]` - Parent 2 Other Name.
-If empty string is provided, the data person will be removed from the parent in TASS.
+If empty string is provided, the person will be removed from the parent in TASS.

 	`p2_suffix [string]` - Parent 2 Suffix.
-If empty string is provided, the data person will be removed from the parent in TASS.
+If empty string is provided, the person will be removed from the parent in TASS.